 Zinc is an essential mineral that supports immune function.
 It is essential for the integrity of the immune system, from the barrier of the skin to cellular function[12] [13] [14].
 Zinc plays important roles in cell-mediated immunity, antibody reactions and antibody affinity, the complement system, and phagocyte activity[15].

 There are many zinc salts, or forms of zinc, most of which have good absorption.
-These include zinc gluconate, zinc citrate and zinc picolinate—to name a few.
-If you’re using zinc in a liquid or powdered formula which the end user will taste, then it is best to use zinc citrate which has better taste parameters.
+These include zinc gluconate, zinc citrate, and zinc picolinate—to name a few.
+If you’re using zinc in a liquid or powdered formula that the end user will taste, then it is best to use zinc citrate which has better taste parameters.

 Selenium